isabella232/dynamic-media-classic.en-1/help/application-setup.md

    >
    >If the combination of row and column regular expressions is unable to determine the position of the asset within the multi-dimensional spinset array, then that asset is not added to the set and an error is logged.

 1. For Set Naming and Creation Convention, specify the suffix or prefix to the base name you defined in the Asset Naming Convention.
-Also define where the image set will be created within the Scene7 folder structure.
+Also define where the image set will be created within the Dynamic Media Classic folder structure.

    If you define large numbers of image sets, you may prefer to keep these separate from the folders that contain the assets themselves.
 Many customers create an Image Sets folder and redirect the application to place batch set generated sets here.

-1. Click Save in the Details Panel.
+1. Click **Save** in the Details Panel.
 1. Upload and publish your Spin Set as usual making sure you activate the name of your 2D Spin Set in the Job Load Options dialog box, under Batch Set Presets.

 >[!MORELIKETHIS]